ghiscoding/Angular-Slickgrid/README.md

 ### ngx-translate Compatibility

-If you are facing any issue with `ngx-translate` library while building your Angular Project.
-You need to make sure `@ngx-translate/core` is part of your dependencies, even if you just use 1 Locale, because it is a `peerDependency` of Angular-Slickgrid (we use `@Optional() TranslateService` in the lib and for that to work, we still need it to be installed, but don't worry it should be removed by tree shaking process after a running a build).
+If you are facing any issues with `ngx-translate` library while building your Angular Project.
+You need to make sure that `@ngx-translate/core` is part of your dependencies, that is also true even if you just use a single Locale, because it is a `peerDependency` of Angular-Slickgrid.
+We use `@Optional() TranslateService` in the lib and for that to work, we still need it to be installed, but don't worry it should be removed by tree shaking process after a running a build.
 See their version compatibility table below

 | Angular Version | @ngx-translate/core |
 |-----------------|---------------------|